-Core Activity #3 - Hope Suckers and Hope Givers

-To identify the things, people and conditions that can take hope away, as well as give it back.
+Core Activity #3 - Hope Suckers and Hope Givers Goal To identify the things, people and conditions that can take hope away, as well as give it back.
 Naming our threats to hope and our sources of hope allows us to be more intentional when seeking hope.

-15 minutes

-- Flipchart - Markers

-Hope Suckers

-- Prepare a flipchart with the heading of "Hope Suckers." - Ask the following question and record all the answers given by individuals.
-The single limitation is to focus on situations and refrain from naming specific people. - "One of the things that sucks out my hope when I think of the responsibilities of my daily work is....." - You may choose to provide the first answer as an example.
+Duration 15 minutes Materials • Flipchart • Markers Summary of Tasks Hope Suckers • Prepare a flipchart with the he ading of "Hope Suckers."
+Ask the following question and record all the answers given by individuals.
+The single limitation is to focus on situations and refrain from naming specific people.
+"One of the things that sucks out my hope when I think of the responsibilities of my daily work is" • You may choose to provide the first answer as an example.
+Hope Givers • Prepare a flipchart with the he ading of "Hope Givers." d record all the answers given by individuals. s me hope when I think of the responsibilities of my daily work is" You may choose to provide to the first answer.
+Extension and Facilitation Ideas You can facilitate this activity in various ways.

-Hope Givers

-- Prepare a flipchart with the heading of "Hope Givers." - Ask the following question and record all the answers given by individuals. - ° "One of the things that gives me hope when I think of the responsibilities of my daily work is....." - You may choose to provide the first answer.

-You can facilitate this activity in various ways.
 For example, it could be set up as a carousel brainstorming cooperative learning strategy, where individuals share in small groups first, followed by the large group.
 Be creative and adapt the activity to the group size and context.

-• Examples of hope suckers and hope givers from a recent teacher professional development conference workshop:
+Links and Examples • Examples of hope suckers and hope givers from a recent teacher professional development conference workshop: